robusta-dev/robusta/docs/playbook-reference/triggers/kubernetes.rst

 Robusta can run automated playbooks when Kubernetes resources change.
 Playbooks can identify issues, track changes, or automate actions.

+These triggers work even when Prometheus is not connected to Robusta.
+They're triggered by the Kubernetes APIServer directly.

 .. details:: Related Tutorials

     * :ref:`Track Failed Kubernetes Jobs`